-An attacker may physically modify the Security IC in order to (i) modify security features or security services of the TOE, (ii) modify functions of the Security IC Embedded Software or (iii) to modify User Data.
+An attacker may physically modify the Security IC in order to (i) modify User Data, (ii) modify the Security IC Embedded Software, (iii) modify or deactivate security services of the TOE, or (iv) modify security mechanisms of the TOE to enable attacks disclosing or manipulating the User Data or the Security IC Embedded Software.

-The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 8) and IC reverse engineering efforts (Number 3 in Figure 8).
+The modification may be achieved through techniques commonly employed in IC failure analysis (Numbers 1, 2 and 4 in Figure 5) and IC reverse engineering efforts (Number 3 in Figure 5).
 The modification may result in the deactivation of a security feature.
 Before that hardware security mechanisms and layout characteristics need to be identified.
 Determination of software design including treatment of User Data may also be a pre-requisite.
 Changes of circuitry or data can be permanent or temporary.